Codecademy/docs/content/general/concepts/back-end/back-end.md

 ## Restaurant Analogy

-A common analogy for the relationship of the front-end and back-end are customers at a restaurant (on the "front-end):
+A common analogy for the relationship between the front-end and back-end are customers at a restaurant (on the "front-end):

 - They place their order (or "request") with the waiter/waitress (or [server](https://www.codecademy.com/resources/docs/general/server)).
 - The order is then taken to the kitchen (on the "back-end").